cld-agency/craftwind-boilerplate/readme.md

 -------------------

 * A custom made SCSS `fluid` mixin for fluid values between two breakpoints.
 Useful for font-sizes and also vertical padding.
+* A mixin from <a href="http://text-crop.eightshapes.com">http://text-crop.eightshapes.com</a> called mixin called `text-crop` to prevent line-heights from affecting vertical box padding.

 Craft plugins
 ----------------